stephenasuncionDEV/create-typedef-app/README.md

 ## Updating Prisma

-To extend any prisma models, Use `npx prisma generate` to generate a new schema.
+To extend any prisma models, run `npx prisma generate` to generate a new schema.

+## Updating GraphQL Types

+To updated grapql types, run `yarn graphql:compile` or `yarn graphql:watch`.
+Files will get generated to `@/graphql/types`.

 ## Deploy with Vercel